Máster Universitario en Abogacía

 • De Antonio Calvo, Sue.
 State Lawyer.
 Deputy head of the legal service of the AEAT delegation.

 • De la Torre Pedrosa, Beltrán.
-Labour and Social Security inspector
+Labour and Social Security inspector.

 • Del Coto, Marta.
 Senior Consultant at Iterlegis Legal Staffing Solutions.